AionSystem/SOVEREIGN-TRACE-PROTOCOL/AUDITOR-VETTING-PROCESS.md

 - Confident assessment on outputs with insufficient evidence
 - Plagiarized or AI-generated assessment submitted as own work

+**Appeals process:** Rejected applicants may request a one‑time review by submitting a written appeal via GitHub issue with label `auditor-appeal` within 30 days of rejection.
+The Architect will respond within 14 days.
+The decision on appeal is final.

 ---

 ### Stage 4 — Badge Issuance